jake100/stealthlang/README.md

 	// .. concatenates anything to anything
 	return b .. x .. y + ", " + s + ", " + ss

+isOdd(int num):
+	return num % 2 != 0

+#functions can be on be a single line
+oneLiner: print 0, print "...", print "..." * 3, print "...", print 99

 string typeIdentifier(anything):
 	if anything instance of int: